oahhariri/SwiftyTooltip/README.md

 ---

-### 🎯 Step 2: Add a Tooltip Target to a View
+### 🎯 Step 2: Mark the View You Want the Tooltip to Point To

-Now tell SwiftyTooltip *where* the tooltip should point by marking the target view.
+SwiftyTooltip needs to know **which view** on the screen the tooltip should be attached to — this is called the **tooltip target**.

+To do this, apply the `.tooltipTarget` modifier directly to the view you want the tooltip to anchor to (for example, a button, label, or icon).

 ```swift
 .tooltipTarget(